ivangfr/springboot-jsoup-html-parser/README.md

 ### game-score-collector

-Spring boot Java application responsible for calling the game score website, parse the HTML content (using [`jsoup`](https://jsoup.org/)) and save the data in [`MongoDB`](https://www.mongodb.com/) database.
+`Spring Boot` Java application responsible for calling the game score website, parse the HTML content (using [`jsoup`](https://jsoup.org/)) and save the data in [`MongoDB`](https://www.mongodb.com/) database.
 It will be configured to run from time to time in order to keep the application updated about the information the website provides.